allianz/ng-aquila/projects/ng-aquila/src/small-stage/small-stage.md

 Images can be placed in all three slots using the `nx-small-stage-image` tag.
 It accepts an `src` input, where you should pass a url address of the image to be loaded.
 Notice that start and end images an used around the content on bigger screens, but when viewport gets narrower than 704px only the bottom image is displayed.

+Note that to be able to use the `ngSrc` attribute, you have [import the NgOptimizedImage directive](./documentation/image/overview#ngoptimizedimage) into your module.

 #### Header

 -   `[nxSmallStageHeader]`